RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Rabbit digestive systems are finicky, and their diet is specialized.
 Things like carrots should not be fed on a daily basis.
 Hay should make up majority of their diet.

-If the home you’re communicating with is going to house or continue to house your rabbit outdoors, please be aware: • Rabbits do not tolerate the heat well (imagine going outside in a fur coat you can’t take off) they can’t “sweat” to cool down like people can. • There is a fatal virus that affects rabbits that is easily spread called RHDV2 that is as close as Texas (7/27/2020).
-It is spreadable through mosquitos, wildlife, and even people can contribute to the spread.
-More information on that by clicking here: https://rabbit.org/RHDV
+If the home you’re communicating with is going to house or continue to house your rabbit outdoors, please be aware: • Rabbits do not tolerate the heat well (imagine going outside in a fur coat you can’t take off) they can’t “sweat” to cool down like people can. • There is now a FATAL virus called Rabbit Hemorrhagic Disease Virus (RHDV) that has spread across the United States.
+There is now access to a vaccine please visit here to see what vets carry the vaccine that we are aware of.
+For more information on this virus and the symptoms click here: https://rabbit.org/rhdv/

-Our guinea pig wait list is now open to owner surrenders.
+Our guinea pig wait list is only accepting medical cases.
 Please keep in mind there is still a bit of a wait as it is dependent on adoption.
-If you need tips on how to rehome your pigs, you can ask questions about habitat, and send our Guinea Pig care guide: MagicHappensRescue.com/GuineaPigCare
+If you need tips on how to rehome your pigs, you can ask questions about habitat, and send our Guinea Pig care guide: MagicHappensRescue.com/GuineaPigCare or surrender to your local animal control.

 We are now equipped to take in Hamsters on a regular basis, and we are getting more adoption inquiries.
 We have taken in the occasional gerbil and hedgehog as well if we have fosters experienced with that species.
 Please contact us via text if you need to surrender a Hamster, Gerbil or Hedgehog.
 You can text (NOT CALL) us here: 225-341-2866.
 You can also message us via Facebook here (you do NOT need an account to do so): m.me/magichappensrescue